StackExchange/dnscontrol/docs/_providers/domainnameshop.md

 ## Limitations

-- DomainNameShop DNS only supports TTLs which are a multiple of 60.
+- Domainnameshop DNS only supports TTLs which are a multiple of 60.